Qam1ng/Qam1ng.github.io/index.md

 #   Qing Yan

-##   I am an Electrical and Computer Engineering senior at University of Washington
+###   I am an Electrical and Computer Engineering senior at University of Washington, Seattle.
+###   During my undergraduate study, I was a research associate at UW Sensors, Energy, and Automation Laboratory directed by Prof. Alexander Mamishev.

 ## 我的作品
 - [作品1](link_to_your_work1)